kaviarjs/core/DOCUMENTATION.md

 class MyBundle extends Bundle {
   hook() {
-    // Let's say you want to do stuff, after MyOtherBundle gets prepared const manager = this.get<EventManager>(EventManager);
+    // Let's say you want to do stuff, after MyOtherBundle gets prepared, and you don't really care about the order. const manager = this.get<EventManager>(EventManager);

     manager.addListener(
       BundleAfterPrepareEvent,
       async (e: BundleAfterPrepareEvent) => {
-        if (e.data.bundle instanceof MyOtherBundle) {
-          // Do stuff
+        // Do something
-        }
+      },
+      {
+        filter: e => e.data.bundle instanceof MyOtherBundle,
       }
     );
   }